2007 Hawaii Warriors football team: Idaho

-Utah State (WAC)

-Previous meeting: Hawaii 63 @ Utah State 10 (2006)
+Utah State

-The 15th-ranked University of Hawai'i football team won a shootout over Utah State, 52–37, Saturday night in a Western Athletic Conference match-up at Aloha Stadium.
+The 16th-ranked University of Hawai'i football team won a shootout over Utah State, 52–37, Saturday night in a Western Athletic Conference match-up at Aloha Stadium.
 The Warriors improve to 6–0 and 3–0 in the WAC this season.
 UH quarterback Colt Brennan completed 19-of-25 for 219 yards and one touchdown before leaving the game early in the second half.
 The senior got dinged up on UH's final possession of the first half and succumbed to backup Tyler Graunke.

 Graunke led the Warriors to a touchdown at the end of the first half and directed UH downfield on three drives in the second half.
 The junior from Tucson, Ariz., finished the game 9-of-11 for 246 yards and three touchdowns, including one rushing.

 "I wasn't expecting to go in that early, but I was definitely mentally ready", Graunke said.
 "I took my fair share of reps during the week.
 Lately, I have not been feeling like me, it is taking me 1–2 series to get going, but tonight I got it going from the very first play.
 That start (Charleston Southern) gave me a lot of confidence.
 We executed very well and the receivers were just amazing.
 I knew I was over the goal line (on his second quarter touchdown) and that play gave us a lot of momentum heading into the second half."

 The game featured big plays for both teams.
 Each team returned a kickoff for a touchdown and UH had three drives of three plays or less while USU had a one play drive.

 Utah State (0–6, 0–2) got on the scoreboard on the game's opening possession with a 20-yard field goal by Peter Caldwell.
 The Warriors responded with an eight-play, 81-yard drive, culminating on a Kealoha Pilares touchdown from a yard out.
 That lead was short-lived as USU's Kevin Robinson returned the ensuing kickoff 100 yards giving the Aggies the lead back at 10–7.